-You must send a thank you letter right after the job interview.
-At the very least, send thank you or follow-up letters by mail within 24 hours of an interview, or the end of the next day.
-What should be in the letter?
+You must send a thank-you letter right after the job interview.
+At the very latest, send thank-you or follow-up letters by mail within 24 hours of an interview.
+You may even want to ensure that the interviewer has your thank-you letter in hand no later than the end of the next day.
+What should be in a thank-you letter?

 - Begin your letter by identifying the position and thanking the interviewer(s) for their time.

 - Refer to something you learned in the interview.
 Reiterate your interest and how your capabilities match the job description.